'NHS app will be valid vaccination proof' - Malta health minister

-British travellers to Malta will now be able to use the NHS app as proof of Covid vaccination, the country’s health minister has clarified.
+British travellers to Malta will reportedly be able to use the NHS app as proof of Covid vaccination, after the country’s health minister seemed to clarify the situation to a local newspaper.

 The requirement for Brits to show a Covid vaccination certification to enter Malta has sparked confusion for the trade and clients since plans were announced on Friday (25 June).